-The states of the game are all floor squares in the maze.
-In this situation, the Grundy numbers are as follows:
+The states of the game are all floor squares of the maze.
+In the above maze, the Grundy numbers are as follows:

 Thus, each state of the maze game corresponds to a heap in the nim game.
 For example, the Grundy number for the lower-right square is 2, so it is a winning state.
 We can reach a losing state and win the game by moving either four steps left or two steps up.